Sadly, there is no singular treatment that can cure all wounds.

 1. THE APPLICATION

-The wound dressing application drives everything involving its material and design.
+The wound dressing application drives a significant portion of its material selection and design.

-• Inserting an intravenous (IV) catheter can involve a covering and seal to prevent infection over several days.
+- Inserting an intravenous (IV) catheter may involve covering and sealing a wound for several days to prevent infection.

-• A small gash may only require a simple dressing to close the wound while holding an antibacterial medication in place, with frequent replacement.
+- A small gash may only require a simple dressing to close the wound and hold an antibacterial medication in place, with frequent replacement.

 These two applications differ in size, complexity, function, placement… and adhesives!
 Although both are “wound dressings,” the entire application differs.

-An adhesive needs the holding power to handle any suction and patient activity throughout the wear duration.
+Adhesives need holding power to handle suction and patient activity throughout the intended wear duration.
 Some adhesives are designed primarily to perform a specific function under certain environmental conditions.
-Of course, you might apply a single type of adhesive in several different applications depending on its purpose.
+Of course, depending on its purpose, you might use a single type of adhesive in several applications.

 2. THE SKIN TYPE

-An infant’s skin differs from the skin of an adult or elderly person, and your adhesive must match the patient's skin durability to adhere without causing any damage to the skin or causing the patient pain upon removal.
+An infant's skin differs from that of an adult or elderly person, and your adhesive must match the intended patient's skin durability to adhere without damaging the skin or causing the patient pain upon removal.

-Most wound dressings are designed to be removed at regular intervals and replaced.
-The frequency of wound dressing changes makes selecting an adhesive that much more important, especially on sensitive skin.
+Most wound dressings are designed to be removed and replaced at regular intervals.
+The frequency of dressing changes makes selecting an adhesive even more critical, especially on sensitive skin.

 Silicone adhesives are soft and work well on sensitive skin applications because they stick well but are also easy to remove.
-Acrylic adhesives have slightly more aggressive adhesion, and rubber adhesives are the strongest and stay on the longest.
+Although silicone adhesives do not tend to have as much “holding power” as some of the alternatives, they are the preferred adhesive for sticking to skin.

 Hydrogel is a polymer material that absorbs large amounts of fluid.
 It keeps wounds moist to reduce scarring, and because it’s conductive, hydrogel wound dressings are often embedded with sensors to monitor wound care.
 Even though it’s not an adhesive, hydrogel is viscous and elastic, adding comfort to sensitive skin.